Shreyasm22/Hackathon/level1_design1/README.md

   end

 ```
-In the always block of mux design, the selection line 5'b01101 is assigned two input lines inp12 and inp13, selection line 5'b01100 and 5'b11110 are not defined in the design code.
+In the always block of mux design, the selection line 5'b01101 is assigned two input lines inp12 and inp13, selection lines 5'b01100 and 5'b11110 are not defined in the design code.

 ## Design Fix
 Failed design mux.v